What is chemotherapy?

 - Into an artery near a tumor.
 This method (intra-arterial infusion) delivers more medicine directly to the tumor.
-Seattle Children’s is the only hospital offering it for retinoblastoma in our 6-state region (Washington, Oregon, Alaska, Montana, Idaho and Wyoming).
-Fewer than 10 centers in the United States have this option.
+Seattle Children’s was one of the first hospitals in the nation to offer this treatment.
+We have used it more than 100 times to treat children with retinoblastoma.

 Children receive chemotherapy at our hospital campus in Seattle.
 Depending on the type of medicines your child needs, they may:

-- While they stay in our 48-bed Cancer Care Unit (as inpatients)
+- Stay in our Cancer Care Unit (as inpatients)

-- As a daytime appointment in our Outpatient Infusion Unit (as an outpatient)
+- Have daytime appointments in our Outpatient Infusion Unit

-Most drugs used in chemotherapy affect fast-growing cells in the body.
-These include cells that grow to become blood, hair and the lining of the mouth and bowel.
+Most medicines used in chemotherapy affect fast-growing cells in the body.
+These include cells that grow to become blood, hair and the lining (mucous membranes) of the mouth and bowel.
 Damage to these cells may give your child side effects such as: